intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

   and atomic functions are also extended to allow SIMD-32.
 However, since SIMD-32 messages may not be natively supported by the target machine, compiler may split them into SIMD-16 or SIMD-8.
-Splitting and merging may require extra temp-registers, hence negaively impact the total registers that user code can use.
+Splitting and merging may require extra temp-registers, hence negatively impact the total registers that user code can use.

 2 Data Types